How do I apply for contract positions?

 What happens to my benefits if/when my contract assignment ends?

 Benefits end on your last day at work.
 You will have the option to continue any health, dental, and vision you had through COBRA.
 You will receive a COBRA notice in the mail from our third party COBRA administrator, Infinisource.
 The notice will provide instructions on how to elect along with a COBRA election form that you will send back to Top Echelon Contracting if you wish to reactivate your coverage through COBRA.
 We will ask you to send a retro payment that will cover you from the end the month in which you elect back to the date your coverage ended.
 Your coverage will be reinstated retroactive to your last day covered once we receive your payment.
-You will also receive information for how to continue your life insurance through the life insurance carrier if you were active in that plan.

 What can I do to drop, change, or add coverage?